Minimizing Residuals in ODE Integration Using Optimal Control: Introduction

 which trivially rearranges to show that $z(t)$ is the \textsl{exact} solution of the perturbed equation

 This can then often be {\em interpreted} as a meaningful perturbation of the model equations.
 If this is small compared to real effects that have been neglected, then the computed solution can be regarded as valid.
-The effects of neglecting small perturbations---real, or numerical---of course have to be understood, perhaps by using variational analysis, the theory of conditioning of ODE, or even the Gr{\"o}bner--Alexeev nonlinear variation of constants formula~\cite{HaiNorWan1993}, but that has to be done {\em anyway}.
+The effects of neglecting small perturbations---real, or numerical---of course have to be understood, perhaps by using variational analysis, the theory of conditioning of ODE, or even the Gr{\"o}bner--Alexeev nonlinear variation of constants formula~\cite[p.~98]{HaiNorWan1993}, but that has to be done {\em anyway}.
 For reference, the Gr{\"o}bner--Alexeev nonlinear variation of constants formula is, assuming that the initial condition $y(t_0)=y_0$ is not perturbed,

 The function $G(t,\tau)$, whose existence the theorem guarantees, is essentially $\partial y /\partial y_0$, the dependence of the solution on the initial conditions.
 This acts as a kind of ``condition number'' for the differential equation.
 If $G$ is large, then even a small residual can have a dramatic effect on the solution of the differential equation.
+This formula also shows that if the residual is $O(h^p)$ in size as $h \to 0$, then so is the forward (or ``global'') error $O(h^p)$, with a constant that is changed by the size of $G$ (hence the interpretation of $G$ as a kind of ``condition number'').

+An alternative (and equivalent) method that is frequently used (see, e.g.~\cite{calver2017numerical} and the references therein) is to simultaneously solve the so-called \textsl{adjoint equations} $\dot{\xi} + J_f^T(y) \xi = 0$ and use the growth of the vector $\xi$ to estimate how sensitive the solutions of the ODE are to changes in its initial conditions or to persistent disturbances.

-Notice that the Gr\"obner--Alexeev formula also lets us predict the effect of physical disturbances, not just the effect of approximate computation.
+Notice that the Gr\"obner--Alexeev formula and the adjoint equations also allows to predict the effect of physical disturbances, not just the effect of approximate computation.
 By putting the approximations of the numerical method on the same footing as that of meaningful modelling choices, we will have succeeded in validating the numerical computation.
+This is in contrast with most standard textbook explanations of why numerical methods work, which use Lipschitz constants or one-sided Lipschitz constants to prove that the solutions will converge to the reference solution on $[0,T]$ as the tolerance (or stepsize) goes to zero.
+As we saw with the Lorenz equations, such an explanation can fail in the chaotic case because the numerical solutions would not converge until the stepsize was exponentially small, which would make the solution unaffordable.
+And yet Lorenz' numerical solution using $h=0.01$ was perfectly valid.
+One would like to have a ready explanation for this success.